 Thus, gradually, the Arabic script began to be widely and officially used for writing the Persian language.

-Persian alphabet and the 20th century.
+Farsi alphabet and the 20th century.

-Today, among the three Persian-speaking nations (Iran, Afghanistan and Tajikistan) only the first two continue using the Arabic script, while Tajikistan has changed its alphabet to Cyrillic (Russian is written in Cyrillic).
+Today, among the three Persian-speaking nations (Iran, Afghanistan, and Tajikistan) only the first two continue using the Arabic script, while Tajikistan has changed its alphabet to Cyrillic (Russian is written in Cyrillic).

 Other nations too, like Turkey, have shifted their scripts from Arabic into Latin.
 This has been done to escape the difficulties that the Arabic script presents (like not writing of the short vowels).

 Unsurprisingly, this question has also been discussed for decades in Iran too.
-The question of the alphabet reform was on the table since the half of the 19th century.
+The question of alphabet reform was on the table since the half of the 19th century.
 Intellectuals, like Mirza Fath Ali Akhundzadeh or Mirza Malkom Khan, were considering the difficult Arabic alphabet as the main reason for the technological and cultural backwardness of the ‘Islamic nations’.
 To remedy the situation, they proposed changing or reforming the alphabet, which would considerably facilitate the spread of literacy among the population.

 The topic of the alphabet reforms continued to cause heated debates among the Iranian intellectuals for decades after Akhundzadeh and Malkom Khan.
 However, unlike Turkey, which didn’t risk losing much after severing its ties with its literary past, the Iranians were under the imminent danger of facing a literary catastrophe after drastic alphabet reforms.

 The rich literary heritage, accumulated over a thousand years, was probably the main factor that kept such a change from happening.